libp2p/specs/yamux/README.md

 ## Specification

+The protocol string of yamux for `multistream-select` is: `/yamux/1.0.0`.

 ### Framing

 Yamux uses a streaming connection underneath, but imposes a message framing so that it can be shared between many logical streams.